BeardedTech/Neural-and-Firewall-Blog/cmf06ngxo000002lb7fyz5frd.md

 In this guide, we’ll start with ShellGPT — an AI-powered CLI companion that can chat, generate commands, and execute them directly in your system.

 And we won’t stop there.
 ShellGPT already comes with a built-in function called execute\_shell\_command, which allows it to run generated commands.
-We’ll add a brand‑new custom function call (tool) to its toolset — one that can query your knowledge store and return relevant documents directly in your CLI session.
+We’ll add a brand‑new custom function call (tool) to its toolset — one that can query your knowledge store and return relevant documents directly inside your CLI session.

 Then we’ll take it further by integrating ChromaDB and LangChain to add Retrieval‑Augmented Generation (RAG), wiring that custom tool to your notes so the terminal can reason over your personal knowledge base.
 The result is a context‑aware assistant that doesn’t just respond — it acts, informed by your own data.